Service doctor

 Dermatology consultation with digital dermoscopy for up to 10 lesionsdermatology consultation with digital dermoscopy for up to 10 lesions, performed by senior dermatologist, is an investigation used for detailed evaluation of moles (nevi) and other pigmented or non-pigmented skin lesions.

-Dermoscopy is a modern, non-invasive method that uses a special device called dermoscope to examine skin structures that cannot be observed with the naked eye.
-Through digital image capture, lesion images can be recorded and analyzed, facilitating monitoring over time of any changes.
+Dermoscopy is a modern, non-invasive method that uses a special device called a dermatoscope to examine skin structures that cannot be observed with the naked eye.
+Through digital capture, images of lesions can be recorded and analyzed, facilitating monitoring of any changes over time.

 During the consultation, up to 10 skin lesions are evaluated, and the dermatologist analyzes their characteristics to differentiate benign lesions from those requiring monitoring or further investigation.